routetehpacketz/Powershell-Scripts/README.md

 # Powershell-Scripts
-This is a master repository for Powershell scripts that may be useful more than one time.
+This is a generic repository of Powershell scripts that some may find useful.
+Most will require RSAT.

 #### change_DNS_servers.ps1
 ------